adrien-gueret/jquery-connect/README.md

 ###  Connect elements to some parts of the store

-This example shows how to provide a function as third parameter to connect elements to only parts of the store state:
+This example shows how to provide a function as third parameter to connect elements to some parts of the store state:

 ```js
 $(function() {